microsoft/playwright/docs/src/api/params.md

 ## fetch-option-params
 - `params` <[Object]<[string], [string]|[float]|[boolean]>>

-Query parameters to be send with the URL.
+Query parameters to be sent with the URL.

 ## fetch-option-headers
 - `headers` <[Object]<[string], [string]>>